ultraio/docs-blockchain/docs/guides/Uniq Factory Management/factory-purchase-options-examples.md

 ```
 :::

-When purchasing the transaction needs to specify which token exactly the user shows as a proof of satisfying condition of ownership for the token from factory 42.
-In this case assume token 77 was minted from factory 42
+When purchasing, the transaction needs to specify which token exactly the user shows as a proof of satisfying condition of ownership for the token from factory 42.
+In this case, assume token 77 was minted from factory 42.

 ::: details purchase.a
 ```sh